uhertlein/quadmap/README.md

 This repository reverse-engineers the SeeYou `qmp` file format.

-The minimum goal is to extract images from a given `qmp` file.
-The stretch goal is to create `qmp` files that will be accepted by SeeYou.
+- [ ] The minimum goal is to extract images from a given `qmp` file.
+- [ ] The stretch goal is to create `qmp` files that will be accepted by SeeYou.

 ## QMP File Format

 - QTMAP
   - at `0x000000`, end `0x0009c5`, len `0x9c5`
-    - char marker[5]
+    - char marker[5] = 'QTMAP' // not null-terminated
     - uint32_t version = 0x02
     - uint32_t quadtree_offset? = 0x0000 09c6 // off-by-one?
     - char description[0x64] // not null-terminated